AdelSuarez/modulo-9/README.md

 Module 9 is an application to manage the subjects and evaluations of a university semester.

+**Features:**

+- Create and manage semesters, their subjects and assessments
+- Schedule creations
+- Assessment calendar management

 <!--
 ## 🚀 Project Structure